Quick answer

 Examples of Effective Tax Reduction

 Several case studies illustrate the benefits of incorporating Premium Bonds into inheritance tax planning.
 For instance, consider the case of a couple who invested a significant portion of their savings in Premium Bonds.
-Upon passing away, their estate benefited from the tax-free nature of these bonds, resulting in a substantial reduction in inheritance tax liability.
+Upon passing away, their estate benefited from the outside the scope of IHT nature of these bonds, resulting in a significant reduction in inheritance tax liability.

 These examples demonstrate how Premium Bonds can be a valuable component of an overall inheritance tax planning strategy.